 - Disability – Generally includes mental illness, mental disorder, and substance abuse, including drug and alcohol dependency.

 - Discriminatory treatment – May include refusing to hire someone because it is assumed, based on stereotypes rather than ability, that they cannot do the job.
 It can also include prohibiting someone from taking part in projects, promotions, or training opportunities due to an unsubstantiated perception that the disability would not allow them to be successful.
 See What is discrimination? on the Canadian Human Rights Commission's website.

-See also Examples of Potential Discrimination for types of situations in which there was no known intention to harm, but the actions of an employer were perceived by the employees as discriminatory.
+See also Discrimination prevention and inclusivity for types of situations in which there was no known intention to harm, but the actions of an employer were perceived by the employees as discriminatory.
 Alternative strategies are also offered.